cmoesgaard/moesgaard.dev/content/posts/2023-11-21-setting-up-cert-manager-and-lets-encrypt.md

 title: Setting up cert-manager and Let's Encrypt
 date: 2023-11-21T20:27:15.897Z
 ---
-Previously, we up a k3s cluster managed by FluxCD.
+Previously, we set up a k3s cluster managed by FluxCD.
 The next step is to actually make the things we deploy reachable from the outside, so for this we'll set up Traefik and cert-manager.

 ## Deploying Traefik